xiaoyexu/XYBase/README.md

 }
 ```

-Smart you may also realized that I have created subclass of UITableViewCell for each row, and UITextField instance usernameTf, passwordTf, UIButton instance loginBtn as a reference in this view controller.
+Smart you may also realized that I have created subclass of UITableViewCell for each row(InputTvc, ButtonTvc), and UITextField instance usernameTf, passwordTf, UIButton instance loginBtn as a reference in this view controller.